esl/MongooseIM/doc/developers-guide/Hooks-and-handlers.md

 xmpp_stanza_dropped
 ```

-It just extracts the hooks exported from the `mongoose_hooks` module.
+It just extracts the hooks exported from `mongoose_hooks` and other hook API modules.
 Refer to `grep`/`ack` to find where they're used.

 ## Creating your own hooks